In Minnesota's north woods, an old logging town is famous for oversized legends.

 For a small town, Bemidji, pop.
 13,400, has many layers.
 One of the last towns in Minnesota to be settled, it retains a frontier feeling despite the presence of a university and the main campus of Concordia Language Villages, which pulls in students, counselors and visitors from around the world.

-It's still a logging town, and the home of hard-core fishermen and snowmobilers, but it also has some of the best cross-country ski trails in the state.
+It's still a logging town, and the home of many hard-core fishermen and snowmobilers, but it also has some of the best bicycling and paddling.

 Bemidji's downtown is a modest collection of brick storefronts that house coffeehouses, pubs, shops and a theater.